 This blog is a sequel to last week’s blog written by our Clinical Director, Amanda Good, LICSW who wrote on August Scaries, which is about how to cope with feeling fearful during this month’s transition back into pandemic protocols and school year routines.

-As a family therapist in DC and a parent myself, I have been thinking about this process for parents over the past month—yet I’ve been too frozen to write any of it down!!!
+As a family therapist in Washington, DC and a parent myself, I have been thinking about this process for parents over the past month—yet I’ve been too frozen to write any of it down!!!
 Why?
 Because, I’ve been living in a “pandemic paralysis” where I can’t seem to re-establish routines, nor can I accomplish much or think as clearly as normal.
 As Amanda mentioned, some of this process is normal for many of us to feel as we transition from summer into the school year.
 Yet, this year, I’m finding the slog of “back to school” activities to be filled with dread and doldrums.
 These feelings aren’t typical for me either.
 I’m a nerd at heart!
 As a student when I was a child and as a mom of 2 middle schoolers and 1 school-aged child, I’ve always loved organizing closets for the school year, buying pens and new notepads, thinking about fall schedules, etc. Yet, this month I’ve wrestled with lethargy and a lack of productivity—I wasn’t able to get my mom mojo on at all!!!
 And I’m not the only one.
 Most every parent I talk with both in my practice and in my parenting circles is feeling the same way.

 We all rushed into summer with the goal of having fun again with our kids, traveling to places where we can unplug and relax, and getting out of the grind of isolation and limiting routines.
 And, now we are facing a year of masking, new fears around the Delta variant, and constantly changing protocols stretched out over a long school year.
 And AT THAT, we stop—we freeze–our nervous system says “NO MORE!”
 Our fears and uncertainties leave us in the lurch and we struggle to get our “fight” on as parents~and, we know we can’t give up and flee from responsibilities as parents.
 Our kids rely on us to keep them grounded in routines and feeling positive about the school year.